Tag Archives: Peter

 ,

-His chair’s a father’s chair, a teacher’s chair, not a royal throne.
-A chair once part of the original 4th century celebration rests now behind the main altar of Rome’s St. Peter’s Basilica in a setting designed by Bernini.
+The Feast of the Chair of St. Peter has been celebrated on February 22nd in the Roman Catholic Church since the 4th century.
+The chair is enthroned today in Bernini’s massive setting behind the main altar in St. Peter’s Basilica.
 A window bearing the symbol of the Holy Spirit casts its light on the chair and those it represents – Peter the Apostle and those who succeed him.

 “I decided to consult the Chair of Peter, where faith was proclaimed by lips of an Apostle; I now come to ask for nourishment for my soul there, where once I received the garment of Christ.
 I follow no leader save Christ, so I enter into communion with you, that is, with the Chair of Peter, for this I know is the rock upon which the Church is built”.